Los Angeles Rams vs. Green Bay Packers NFL Week 12 Odds, Plays and Insights for November 28, 2021

 - Against the spread, Green Bay is 9-2-0 this year.

-- The Packers have always covered the spread this year when underdogs by 2.5 points or more in three chances.
+- This year, the Packers have won against the spread in each of their three games as an underdog of 2.5 points or more.

-- Green Bay's games this year have gone over the point total three times in 11 opportunities (27.3%).
+- Green Bay's games this season have hit the over three times in 11 opportunities (27.3%).

 Home and road insights

-- At home this year, Green Bay is unbeaten against the spread, and 4-0 overall.
+- Green Bay is unbeaten against the spread, and 4-0 overall, at home this year.

-- At home, the Packers are 4-0 ATS as 2.5-point underdogs or greater.
+- This year, as 2.5-point underdogs or greater at home, the Packers are 4-0 ATS.

-- In four home games this season, Green Bay has hit the over once.
+- This year, in four home games, Green Bay has hit the over once.

-- In away games, Los Angeles has two wins against the spread and is 4-1 overall.
+- Los Angeles is 4-1 overall, with two wins against the spread, in away games.

-- The Rams have two wins ATS (2-3) away from home as 2.5-point favorites or more.
+- The Rams have two wins ATS (2-3) on the road as 2.5-point favorites or more.

-- In five road games this season, Los Angeles has gone over the total twice.
+- Los Angeles has gone over the total twice in five away games this year.

 Powered by Data Skrive.